 Physical therapy.
-Damage from a car accident can cause limited range of motion to nerves and muscles resulting in pain.
-Physical therapy encourages healing and strengthening of injured areas.
+Damage from a car accident can cause a limited range of motion to nerves and muscles, resulting in pain.
+Physical therapy encourages the healing and strengthening of injured areas.

 Massage therapy.
-Soft tissue damage is the result of the force exerted on the body during a car accident.
+Soft tissue damage results from the force exerted on the body during a car accident.
 Damaged muscles can tighten or heal incorrectly, causing additional pain.
 Massage therapy can help relieve muscle pain by increasing blood circulation to the injured tissue.

 Radiofrequency ablation (RFA).
 RFA heats a small area of nerve tissue with an electrical current from a radio wave.
 This procedure helps reduce the pain signals that form in the area of the injury.

 Medial branch blocks and facet joint injections.
-These two procedures involve injecting medications into the joints of the spine (facet joints that allow the back to flex, bend, and twist), to block pain signals to the brain.
+These two procedures involve injecting medications into the spine’s joints (facet joints that allow the back to flex, bend, and twist) to block pain signals to the brain.